migtools/mig-operator/README.md

 1. Create a openshift-migration namespace
 1. In the left menu select Operator Hub and find `Migration Operator` in the list
 1. Click Install and install it in the mig namespace
+  * There are three channels to select from: latest, stable, and release-v1.
+  * latest roughly corresponds to alpha stability and stable to beta.
+  * Due to a bug in OpenShift 4.1 you will only see two options.
+As a workaround when creating the MigratationController CR in the last step you can add `snapshot_tag: stable` in the `spec` section to use stable images.
 1. Once installation is complete select `Installed Operators` on the left menu
 1. Create a `MigrationController` CR.
 The default vales should be acceptable.

 ## Operator Installation without OLM
+The same channels are available for use without OLM.
+Do one of the following to install the desired version:

+`oc create -f deploy/non-olm/latest/operator.yml`
+`oc create -f deploy/non-olm/stable/operator.yml`
-`oc create -f operator.yml`
+`oc create -f deploy/non-olm/v1.0.0/operator.yml`

 ## Migration Controller Installation
-'controller-3.yml' and 'controller-4.yml' contain the recommended settings for OCP 3 and 4 respectively.
+`controller-3.yml` and `controller-4.yml` in the `deploy/ocp3-operator/latest`, `stable`, and `v1.0.0` directories contain the recommended settings for OCP 3 and 4 respectively.

-Edit `controller.yml` and adjust options if desired.
+Edit `controller-3.yml` or `controller-4.yml` and adjust options if desired.

 Recommended settings for Openshift 3 are:
 ```